chaitanyarahalkar/Financial-Info-Extractor/README.md

 * [PhantomJS](http://phantomjs.org/download.html) - Headless browser for automation

 ### Steps Involved
-* Extraction of the URLs for each company using browser automation PhantomJS(Headless Browser) is used being used for the browser automation part.
+* Extraction of the URLs for each company using browser automation.
+  PhantomJS(Headless Browser) is used being used for the browser automation part.
 (Any other browser can also be used)
 * Scraping the data from each URL and storing in CSVs.